adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 * We have altered the first request so that only the first 20 records are retrieved.
 * We have set `hasMoreItems` to true so that the `LoadMore()` command will do network requests again.

+!!! info
+    The Azure Mobile Apps SDK also has a collection class that can be used: `MobileServiceCollection<T,T>`.
+This handles the paging for you and implements the `ICollectionChanged` event.
+For simple cases where you don't want to do on-demand loading, you can use the `MobileServiceCollection<T,T>` collection class.

 ### Query Support in Online Clients

 When using an online client, you can also use an OData query to look for records.
 The following code